boranayogesh/Exploratory-Data-Analyst-Project/README.md

-# Exploratory-Data-Analyst-Project
+## Exploratory-Data-Analyst- BIG BASKET POWER BI PROJECT
-This project presents an interactive Power BI dashboard showcasing exploratory data analysis (EDA) on a grocery dataset from BigBasket, one of India's largest online food and grocery stores.
+# This project presents an Exploratory Data Analysis (EDA) of a grocery dataset from BigBasket, using Power BI to develop an interactive dashboard.
+The primary objective is to provide valuable insights into product performance, sales trends, and market pricing across various categories and subcategories.